TechGrounds-Cloud8/cloud8-pprasing/03_Security_1/exercise3.md

 - principle of least privilege for authorization: give only access to a user for what he needs to see or do and block the rest.

 ## Exercise
+In this exercise we are learning what the possibilities are to secure your useraccount with extra security measures.
+And how can you reduce the chance of security issues with authorisations and restrictions.

 ### Sources
 - [Difference between authentication and authorisation](https://www.sailpoint.com/identity-library/difference-between-authentication-and-authorization/#:~:text=So%2C%20what%20is%20the%20difference,a%20user%20has%20access%20to.)
 - [Factors of authentication](http://pearsonitcertification.com/articles/article.aspx?p=1718488)